Cecil B. Moore: Career

-Moore cultivated ties with the bar owners to whom he sold his wares and they became an important basis for his political constituency later in his career.
+Moore cultivated ties with the bar owners to whom he sold his wares, and they became an important basis for his political constituency later in his career.
 He earned a reputation as a no-nonsense lawyer who fought on behalf of his mostly poor, African-American clients concentrated in North Philadelphia.
-His cases often concerned police brutality, which brought him into conflict with police commander and later police chief, Frank Rizzo.
+His cases often concerned police brutality, which brought him into conflict with the police commander and later police chief, Frank Rizzo.
 From 1963 to 1967, he served as president of the Philadelphia chapter of the NAACP.
 He also served on the Philadelphia City Council.

 An advocate of militant protest, Moore organized demonstrations against workplace discrimination at construction sites in Philadelphia in 1963 and 1964, and is best remembered for leading a picket against Girard College in 1964, which hastened the desegregation of that school.
 He was a champion of a wide range of causes central to the Civil Rights Movement, including integration of schools and trade unions, police brutality, and increased political and economic representation for poor African Americans.
 He attempted to restore order after the unsettling vandalism and violence of the Columbia Avenue riot of 1964.

+In 1965, Moore disrupted a performance by singer Nancy Wilson at a New Jersey casino by heckling Wilson for 45 minutes.
+Moore confronted Wilson over an article in the Los Angeles Sentinel that quoted Wilson as saying she had to hire white lawyers and accountants because it was impossible for her to find Black lawyers and accountants with the experience needed to handle her affairs.
+Wilson later stated she was misquoted and that her remarks were taken out of context.
+Moore demanded a public apology from Wilson.
+When Wilson did not apologize, Moore heckled Wilson and engaged in a scuffle with one audience member.
+At one point, Moore reportedly called Wilson an “Aunt Jemima bitch”.
+Moore told Jet, “my only regret is cursing her, although she deserved it.”

 Moore's aggressive manner and confrontational tactics alienated many leaders, black and white, including many within the NAACP who preferred negotiation "behind closed doors" over direct action.
 He was a fierce critic of established civil rights leaders in Philadelphia, including lawyers A. Leon Higginbotham and Raymond Pace Alexander, and led a successful insurgency to take over the NAACP branch in 1963.
 Moore recruited NAACP members in working-class neighborhoods, but his harsh criticism of the black bourgeoisie and of white philanthropists led to a decline in their support for the branch under his leadership.
-The rifts brought friction with the national NAACP which undercut Moore's power by splitting the Philadelphia chapter into three sub-branches.
+The rifts brought friction with the national NAACP, which undercut Moore's power by splitting the Philadelphia chapter into three sub-branches.